Mary MacKillop College has a vibrant Music Program, offering all students the chance to improve as musicians and to love making music.

-Although the voice is the foundation in which students learn music, instrumental skills are very important, and all students throughout Years 7 – 12 learn basic keyboard, guitar, drums and bass.
+Although the voice is the foundation in which students learn music, instrumental skills are very important, and all students learn basic keyboard, guitar and drums.
 They are also provided with other opportunities to perform on their own instruments.
 It is a firm belief of our program that all students can experience success in Music, regardless of prior learning experiences.

 Students study a variety of genres and styles, including genres such as Pop & Rock Music, Film Music, Musical Theatre, Classical Music, Dance Music, Protest songs, Jazz, Blues and Rock’ n ’Roll.

 As a medium sized school, students are afforded a personalised approach to their music education as well as more performance opportunities.
-Our students regularly perform in events such as community festivals, such as Nundah and Einbunpin Festivals, school music competitions, such as the Queensland Catholic Colleges’ Music Festival and Prestige Music Fest, and school events.
-In addition to this, our ensembles perform regularly at College events such as Open Day, Orientation Day, Night of Excellence, MacKillop Day, Year 12 Graduation and various other events.
-We also put on large scale events within the College such as musicals, Arts Showcase Evenings and Music Performance Nights.
+Our students regularly perform in events such as community festivals, such as Nundah and Festival, school music competitions, such as the Queensland Catholic Colleges’ Music Festival and school events.
+In addition to this, our ensembles perform regularly at College events such as Open Day, Orientation Day, Celebration of Excellence, MacKillop Feast Day, Year 12 Graduation and various other events.
+We also put on large scale events within the College such as Arts Showcase Evenings and Music Performance Nights.
 There are many opportunities for students to gain performing opportunities, both in and outside of ensembles, and students gain more opportunities due to the smaller size of the program.